siliconwitchery/docs/micropython/flash.md

 `Flash.sleep()`

-- Puts the flash IC into deep sleep for saving power.
+- Puts the flash IC into deep sleep for saving power

-- The flash will automatically be woken up if one of the other flash operations are called.
+- The flash IC will automatically be woken up if any of the flash operations below are called

 `Flash.erase(blockNum)`

-- Erases a 4k block from the flash IC:
+- Erases a 4kB block from the flash IC

     ```python
     Flash.erase(0) # Erase block 0
     Flash.erase(5) # Erase block 5
     ```

 - If no block number is given, the chip is fully erased.
-This can take a while:
+This can take a while

     ```python
     Flash.erase() # Full chip erase can take up to 80 seconds